-- 20.6 Employees serving as court-subpoenaed witnesses or expert witnesses in the interest of the CSU shall seek the payment of witness fees.
+- Employees serving as court-subpoenaed witnesses or expert witnesses in the interest of the CSU shall seek the payment of witness fees.
 Whenever possible, employees shall confer with the attorney requesting their appearance to determine whether certified copies of appropriate documents would be suitable and would eliminate the need for a court appearance. - An employee who is absent as a court-subpoenaed witness or expert witness in the interest of the CSU shall be paid the normal salary for the corresponding period of absence.
 All court fees (except personal travel and/or subsistence payments) shall be remitted to the CSU.
 If the employee does not remit such fees, an amount equal to the fees shall be deducted from the employee's salary.
-No vacation or CTO shall be used in such cases. - An employee who is party to a suit or who is an expert witness not serving in the interest of the CSU shall appear on his/her own time and may seek the payment of witness fees.
+No vacation or CTO shall be used in such cases.

+An employee who is party to a suit or who is an expert witness not serving in the interest of the CSU shall appear on their own time and may seek the payment of witness fees.
 The employee shall be charged vacation or CTO, and if no vacation or CTO is available, the employee shall be docked for the period of absence.

-Funeral Leave
+Bereavement Leave

-- For each death of a significantly close person, upon request to the President, the employee shall be granted five (5) days leave with pay. - A leave granted in accordance with provision 20.9 above may be supplemented in accordance with the bereavement provision in Article 19, Sick Leave, if requested by the employee. - 20.11 The term "significantly close person" as used in this Article shall mean: - The employee's spouse or domestic partner;

-- The employee, spouse or domestic partner's; parent, step-parent, grandparent, great-grandparent, sibling, child or grandchild (including foster, adopted and step), aunt, uncle; - The employee's son-in-law, daughter-in-law; - A person living in the immediate household of the employee, except domestic employees, roomers, boarders, and/or roommates.
+- For each death of a significantly close person, upon request to the President, the employee shall be granted five (5) days leave with pay. - A leave granted in accordance with provision 20.9 above may be supplemented in accordance with the bereavement provision in Article 19, Sick Leave, if requested by the employee. - 20.11 The term "significantly close person" as used in this Article shall mean: - The employee's spouse or registered domestic partner; - The employee, spouse or registered domestic partner's; parent, step-parent, grandparent, great-grandparent, sibling, child or grandchild (including foster, adopted and step), parent's siblings; - The employee's child-in-law, - A person living in the immediate household of the employee, except domestic employees, roomers, boarders, and/or roommates. - 20.12 The employee shall give notice of the need to use bereavement leave to the Appropriate Administrator as soon as possible.
+Upon return to work, and only upon request, the employee shall provide the name and relationship of the deceased.